Building a Reactor Model in OpenMC

 Step 3: Fuel Assembly

-Create a 17×17 fuel assembly using a lattice of pin cells.
-This example uses a simple uniform loading pattern.
+Create a 17×17 fuel assembly using a lattice of pin cells with uniform loading:

 python